ibm-cloud-docs/discovery-data/domain-dictionary.md

 1. From the *Teach domain concepts* section of the *Improvement tools* panel, choose **Dictionaries**.
 1. Click **New**.
-1. Name your dictionary and choose the language.
+1. Name your dictionary, and then choose the language.
-1. Optional: Expand Advanced options, and specify a facet path to categorize any text that matches the dictionary entry.
-The text can be filtered by this facet later.

-    If you use a hierarchy of categories, add a period between category names in the facet path to represent the hierarchy.
-For example, `automobiles.motorsports`.
+1.  **Optional**: Expand *Advanced options*, and specify edit the facet name for the dictionary.
+Facets are used to categorize documents.
+A user can choose a facet type to narrow their search.
+The dictionary name in lowercase is used as the facet name by default.
+You might want to change the facet to be uppercase.
 1. Enter a term, and then select the **+** button to add it.

     In English dictionaries, specify the dictionary terms in lowercase.
 Only use uppercase if you want {{site.data.keyword.discoveryshort}} to ignore lowercase mentions of the term when they occur in text.
 When terms are analyzed to determine whether they are occurrences of the dictionary enrichment, the surface form of the term with uppercase match is used.
 For example, a `vehicle` entry in the dictionary results in annotations for `vehicle`, `Vehicle`, or `VEHICLE` mentions when they occur in text.
 For a `Sat` entry in the dictionary, annotations are added for `Sat` or `SAT`, but not for `sat`.